Below are our frequently asked questions, please click the drop down for the answers.

-Not met when the patient is able to drive a car.
+The criteria for a homebound patient is not met when there are frequent absences from home for non-medical reasons, or when the patient is able to drive a car.

 Note: A patient's inability to drive does not make him/her homebound.

 Medicare requires that you have a need for a "skilled service," and they must be ordered by your physician.